mahbod-afarin/mahbod-afarin.github.io/content/en/research/researchlist.md

 </div>

 <p style="text-align: justify;">
-Explore the three core areas of my research by selecting a focus below.
-Each circle highlights a different pillar and links to a dedicated page with deeper dives, publications, and current projects.
+My research bridges compiler optimizations, hardware accelerators, and large-scale graph analytics through hardware/software co-design.
+I develop MLIR-based compiler infrastructures that automatically map complex dynamic-programming and graph algorithms onto specialized ASIC and PIM accelerators, optimizing memory usage, parallelism, and code size.
+On the systems side, I design and evaluate high-performance accelerators for streaming and evolving graph workloads.
+Across these efforts, my work focuses on removing redundancy, improving scalability, and enabling practical, high-performance execution of irregular and memory-intensive workloads.
+Explore the three core areas of my research by selecting a focus below—each circle highlights a different pillar and links to a dedicated page with deeper dives, publications, and current projects.
 </p>

 <div class="research-circles">